core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Manager: an entity responsible for a group, neither required to be an actual group member nor to take part in the group communication.
 The responsibilities of the Group Manager are listed in {{sec-group-manager}}.

-* Silent server: a member of a group that performs only group mode processing on incoming requests and never sends OSCORE protected responses.
+* Silent server: a member of a group that performs only group mode processing on incoming requests and never sends responses protected with Group OSCORE.
 For CoAP group communications, requests are normally sent without necessarily expecting a response.
-A silent server may send unprotected responses, as error responses reporting an OSCORE error.
-An endpoint can implement both a silent server and a client, the two roles are independent.
+A silent server may send unprotected responses, as error responses reporting a Group OSCORE error.

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.